chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 A dataset comprising cells of the human embryo provides a more extreme example.
 In this case, the most precise accurate term is [CL:0000003](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000003) for "native cell".

-~~The Cell Ontology is expanding over time, and we hope to migrate datasets to more precise terms as they are defined.
-In the meantime, using Cell Ontology terms maximizes the findability (and therefore reusability) of datasets.~~

 #### Gene Annotation